 - Tregoniggie Woodland

-New benches, wildlife-friendly plants, bulbs, trees and meadow patches have been introduced to the site.
+New benches, an orchard, wildlife-friendly plants, bulbs, trees and meadow patches have been introduced to the site.

 View the final plan for The Beacon.
-Please note some changes have been made while works were underway.
+Please note some changes were made while works were underway.

 Please contact the team if you are interested in volunteering via email at email@example.com.